e3o8o/elemoghenekaro/writing/_posts/2024-03-09-x-post-reflection.md

 I've been tinkering with a side project: a comprehensive toolkit to run a Pipe PoP (Points of Presence) node on Pipe Network, a decentralized Content Delivery Network (CDN).
 While traditional CDNs speed up the internet by caching data on servers near you, Pipe Network lets you run a node to propagate data.
 More nodes mean lower latency ⚡️ and you're rewarded for owning a piece of the network.

 This project represents my ongoing work in making decentralized infrastructure more accessible to everyone.
-By simplifying the process of running a PoP node, we can expand the network's reach and improve internet performance globally while enabling more people to participate in the decentralized web.
+I believe if we simplify the process of running a PoP node, we can expand the network's reach and improve internet performance globally while enabling more people to participate in the decentralized web.